Force over Distance: Chapter 52

 “And then, to be clear, you can ask me about it?”
 Rush finished, with devastatingly crisp elocution.

-Rush made an appreciative noise that he mostly bit back, then eyed Young skeptically.
+Rush made an appreciative noise that he mostly bit back.
 “How d’you know you have a second liquid if it’s imperceptible?”

 “Nice try,” Young said, still working Rush’s thigh.
 “But that’s all you get.
 Do your thing.”

 Rush gave Young’s hand a sharp swat.
-“You want me to ‘do my thing’ and you’ll need to stop distracting me.”
+“You want me to ‘do my thing’ an’ you’ll need t’stop distracting me.”

-“I don’t actually want you to do your thing.”
+“I don’t want you to do your thing.”
 Young brought a second hand into the mix.
-“Y’know to really make progress on the decades of tension you’ve subjected yourself to, we’d need to—”
+“To make progress on the decades of tension you’ve subjected yourself to, we’d need to—”

 “How crucial is the property of volume as opposed to any other property?
 Like mass.
 Or conductance.
 Or specific heat.”